NikSativa/Threading/README.md

 }
 ‘’’

-**Queueable** protocol can help you test your code without threading by overriding real implementation via your own mock or existing Fake from NSpry framework
+**Queueable** protocol can help you test your code without threading by overriding real implementation via your own mock or existing Fake from SpryKit framework

 **DelayedQueue** make it simple to manage task execution as parameter at your discretion